-Seawalls Protect Against Flooding and Erosion
+Seawalls Defend Against Erosion and Flooding

 When a wave crashes against the shore, the seawall redirects a lot of that energy back to the water.
 This greatly reduces erosion of the shoreline.
-It also protects residential areas from flooding.
+It also protects your home and land from flooding.

 Over time, it may even be cheaper than dealing with the consequences of flooding and erosion.
-Many property owners end up deciding that the benefits are too great to pass up.
+Many property owners decide the benefits are too great to pass up.

-This post was originally published in January 2016, and has been updated for thoroughness and accuracy.
+Editor’s note: This post was originally published in January 16, 2016, and was updated on June 26, 2019.